c3lang/c3docs-old/docs/anyprotocols.md

-# Dynamic code
+# Any and protocols

-## Working with the type of `any` at runtime.
+## Working with the type of `any*` at runtime.

-The `any` type is recommended for writing code that is polymorphic at runtime where macros are not appropriate.
+The `any*` type is recommended for writing code that is polymorphic at runtime where macros are not appropriate.
+It can be thought of as a typed `void*`.
+Note that it is a fat pointer and is two pointers wide (unlike `void*`).
+It cannot be dereferenced.

-An `any` value can be created by assigning any pointer to it.
-You can then query the `any` type for the typeid of the enclosed type (the type the pointer points to) using the `type` field.
+An `any*` can be created by assigning any pointer to it.
+You can then query the `any*` type for the typeid of the enclosed type (the type the pointer points to) using the `type` field.

 This allows switching over the typeid, either using a normal switch: